apekos/fend-neighborhood-map/README.md

 ## Service Worker

 `Create React App`, by default, includes a service worker.
-To enable it you must run the application in production build.Run `npm run build` to create a build version of the app.
+To enable it you must run the application in production build.
+Run `npm run build` to create a build version of the app.

 ## Dependencies